Paul Morrow is a retired NYPD inspector, also an attorney, founder of OpsDesk.org.

 The thing that's amazing to me is they know this.

-The thing that's amazing to me and by the way uh welcome to our news roundup information overload starting a little bit earlier verdict has been reached in the case of Donald Trump in New York City.
+The thing that's amazing to me, and by the way, welcome to our news Roundup Information Overload starting a little bit earlier.

-We expect the verdict reading only moments away we'll bring it to you live as it happens and uh this is uh kind of a surprise because we were told only moments earlier that the jud that the jury was uh basically packing it in for the day and that they were done and they had the option of going till six o'clock which I was reading as well they're not even close to a verdict but I was clearly wrong in in in that analysis, because seconds later they came back with, oh, a verdict has been reached.
+And this is kind of a surprise because we were told only moments earlier that the jury was basically packing it in for the day and that they were done and they had the option of going till 6 o'clock, which I was reading as, well, they're not even close to a verdict, but I was clearly wrong in that analysis because seconds later they came back with, oh, a verdict has been reached.

-Uh so, you know, the jury must be unanimous for any guilty verdict.
+So, you know, the jury must be unanimous for any guilty verdict.

-You've got to wonder, you know, how much the jury instructions of the judge, you know, the idea of 444 is okay in spite of two Supreme Court rulings.
+You've got to wonder, you know, how much the jury instructions of the judge, you know, the idea 444 is okay in spite of two Supreme Court rulings.

 You've got to wonder.

-Uh, we'll get to him in a second.
+We'll get to him in a second.

 You've got to wonder the judge allowing in closing arguments by the prosecution.

-You know, you've got to wonder, you know, why you know, pretty much every objection was overruled on the defense's side and such latitude, broad latitude was allowed in the other side of it.
+You know, you've got to wonder, you know, why, you know, pretty much every objection was overruled on the defense's side and such latitude, broad latitude, was allowed in the other side of it.

 How are you, sir?